Your cart is currently empty!

 As previously mentioned, urine in the poop compartment might cause unpleasant smells.
 The whole concept of a dry composting toilet is exactly that: the solids are dry.
 The most common reason for a smelly composting toilet is the diverter doesn’t adequately separate the liquids from the solids.
 Not all diverters are made equally, and some require more…aim than others.

 Even if your diverter is working great for you, it might not be for the other members of the household.
-Most diverters don’t take anatomic differences into account, and even fewer diverters are build for grown-ups and kids alike.
+Most diverters don’t take anatomic differences into account, and even fewer diverters are built for grown-ups and kids alike.
 Even if you don’t have issues separating your composting toilet fillings, other members of your family might.

 You can fix this issue by determining why the urine isn’t diverted properly (is it an issue with the diverter itself, or just something a quick “How-to-use-the-toilet” conversation can fix?).